Broadway to West Broadway

 When Dorothy passed away in November 1998, she willed her studio and life's work to the five Casserly sisters: Sue, Amy, Kerry, Laurie and Janie, daughters of her lifetime pupil and friend, Lois Melsha Casserly.
 In June 2000, the organization reformed as a nonprofit and reopened its doors with an expanded curriculum specializing in training for Broadway Musical Theater, creating a New York-to-Minneapolis network for visiting and local performing artists.
 Today, a full performing arts curriculum capitalizes on the Casserlys' professional expertise in music, voice, dance and acting for the stage and camera.

-In 2004, organization left its original home at Ascension School.
+In 2004, the organization left its original home at Ascension School.
 After renting space and running programs at three separate locations, in August 2006 Lundstrum Performing Arts purchased a new building at 1617 North Second Street.

 Why North Minneapolis?